 A 2-oz espresso shot contains about 63 mg of caffeine.

 Brewed coffee is usually served in larger cups, which means it contains more caffeine.
-It uses more water, extracting additional caffeine from the grounds.
+It uses more water to extract additional caffeine from the grounds.

 An 8-ounce cup of brewed coffee has 90 to 100 mg of caffeine.